 While many people attribute bruxism to stress and anxiety, recent research shows that it may have different causes.
-One of these causes is misaligned or damaged teeth, the other is sleep apnea, a disorder that can lead to serious health problems and even death.
-This one reason why seeking professional treatment for bruxism is important.
+According to a study appearing in the Scandinavian Journal of Medicine & Science in Sports, runners may be more prone to bruxism.
+Another cause is misaligned or damaged teeth, the other is sleep apnea, a disorder that can lead to serious health problems and even death.
+This is one reason why seeking professional treatment for bruxism is important.

 Why do Toddlers Grind Their Teeth?

 Adults aren’t the only people who get bruxism.
 Toddlers also grind their teeth, and for many of the same reasons as adults.
 Tooth or jaw misalignment may be a cause, and stress can also play a role.
 A toddler grinding teeth may also be a sign that he or she is experiencing discomfort from an earache or teething.